Guide to develop a catalog in RDMO

 While many RDMO instances will already have existing Catalogs, this guide assumes that the RDMO instance is completely empty.
 This ensures that our screenshots are free of distracting elements, making it easier to focus on the process.
 If your instance contains some catalogs, that’s fine — this example will still apply.

 Now let us create a new Catalog.
-Click on the green New button.
+Click on the New button at the top-right corner.
 You should now see something like this:

 Creating a Catalog - Overview